ashishrao7/Event-Based-Vision/README.md

     <li><a href="https://ieeexplore.ieee.org/document/921358/">Culurciello, E., Etienne-Cummings, R., and Boahen, K. (2001).
 High dynamic range, arbitrated address event representation digital imager.
 In ISCAS 2001 - 2001 IEEE International Symposium on Circuits and Systems, Conference Proceedings, pp. 505–508.</a></li>
 </ol>

+ To know more about the exciting new research happening in this field, check out <a href="https://github.com/uzh-rpg/event-based_vision_resources">this collection</a> of resources of curated by the Robotics and Perception Group of the University of Zurich.